AY2324S2-CS2103T-W08-4/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 - {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+- This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org/).
 ---

 ## **Setting up, getting started**